mathematica-mpr/design-d3-training/design-series/materials/Week 2/Slides/slides.md

 Notes:

-* The term "dashboard" is overused
-* Dashboards are meant to meet the specific need to informing real-time actions of its users
 * If it is looked at less frequently or contains more information and detail, then it is really a report, or series of explanatory tools

 ---